port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jenkins.md

 1. Go to your Jenkins dashboard;
 2. At the sidebar on the left side of the page select **Manage Jenkins** and click on **Manage Plugins**;
 3. Navigate to the **Available Plugins** tab and search for **Notifications** in the search bar.
-Install the [Extreme Notification Plugin](https://plugins.jenkins.io/notification/) or a suitable plugin that can notify some endpoints about events that occur in Jenkins;
+Install the [Notification Plugin](https://plugins.jenkins.io/notification/) or a suitable plugin that can notify some endpoints about events that occur in Jenkins;
 4. Go back to your Jenkins dashboard and select your desired project;
 5. Click on the **Configure** tab and scroll down to the **Job Notifications** section;
 6. Click on **Add Endpoint** and input the following details: